Ascensi0nn/Pokemon_Jade_Green/README.md

 # Pokemon_Jade_Green
-Making my own pokemon ROM hack
+Attempting to create my own Pokemon ROM hack, let's see how well this goes.